USA-10

-USA-10, also known as Navstar 11, GPS I-11 and GPS SVN-11, was an American navigation satellite launched in 1985 as part of the Global Positioning System development programme.
+USA-10, also known as Navstar 11, GPS I-11 and GPS SVN-11, was an American navigation satellite launched in 1985 as part of the Global Positioning System development program.
 It was the last of eleven Block I GPS satellites to be launched.

 Background

 Global Positioning System (GPS) was developed by the U.S. Department of Defense to provide all-weather round-the-clock navigation capabilities for military ground, sea, and air forces.
 Since its implementation, GPS has also become an integral asset in numerous civilian applications and industries around the globe, including recreational used (e.g., boating, aircraft, hiking), corporate vehicle fleet tracking, and surveying.
 GPS employs 24 spacecraft in 20,200 km circular orbits inclined at 55°.
 These vehicles are placed in 6 orbit planes with four operational satellites in each plane.

 Spacecraft

 The first eleven spacecraft (GPS Block 1) were used to demonstrate the feasibility of the GPS system.
 They were 3-axis stabilized, nadir pointing using reaction wheels.
 Dual solar arrays supplied over 400 watts.
 They had S-band communications for control and telemetry and Ultra high frequency (UHF) cross-link between spacecraft.
 They were manufactured by Rockwell Space Systems, were 5.3 meters across with solar panels deployed, and had a design life expectancy of 5 years.
 Unlike the later operational satellites, GPS Block 1 spacecraft were inclined at 63°.